View Mobile version

-Starting in the 2022/23 study year, the Hella Siegrist grant competition will also include a prize for excellence in piano pedagogy.
+Starting in the 2022/23 study year, the Hella Siegrist grant competition will also include a prize for excellence in piano pedagogy (Classical and Jazz profiles).
 Students with top grades in the pedagogy examination are eligible to enter the competition.

 In collaboration with the Edwin Fischer Foundation, the Lucerne School of Music and the Foundation for the Promotion of Musical Talent jointly organise a competition in memory of Edwin Fischer (1886–1960).
 It is hosted annually and open to students in the Classical profile.
 The organisers call for entries in a different instrumental and chamber music category every year.
 The maximum sum awarded is CHF 8,000.

 In 2009, the former supporting association of the Academy for School and Church Music awarded its initial Alois Koch Prize in recognition of Professor Dr Alois Koch’s work.
 He is the long-standing former Director of the Academy for School and Church Music and former Dean of the Lucerne School of Music.
 The association disbanded and its assets were transferred to the Foundation for the Promotion of Musical Talent, which has been awarding the prize since the 2019 study year.
 Each year, current organ students are being notified of the competition via email.